SURYA-LAMICHANEY/ExtremeLy/docs/index.md

    1. Finding extreme values from the data using methods like Block Maxima or Peaks-Over-Threshold.
    2. Fitting the extracted extreme values to the continuous distributions like Generalized Extreme Value (GEV) Distributions or Generalized Pareto Distribution (GPD).
    3. Using visual plots for extreme values, results and goodness-of-fit statistics of the fitted model.
-   4. Estimating the extreme values of given probaility and corresponding confidence interval.
+   4. Estimating the extreme values of given probability and corresponding confidence interval.

 ## Functions <a name="functions"></a>